755 Marshall Street

 are graced with an impressive old black oak tree.
 Station

-12 has a magnificent view of the South end of San Francisco
+12 has a magnificent view of the south end of the San Francisco

 680 Redwood Shores Parkway